wssimms/gssquared/Docs/DevelopLog.md

 We can legit only have one Videx in a system.
 Doesn't make sense to have multiple.
 Change its config setup to be slot-based, but, somewhere we need to have a flag that we can only have one in a system.

 I have the Videx building.
 HOWEVER: I hard-coded references to Slot 3 all over the place.
 So that needs to be fixed tomorrow.

+## May 3, 2025

+First bit of code is the annunciator hooks.
+These should go in their own module (i.e. global) that videx can read.

+So I think the Videx is now slot-independent (i.e., *I* don't hard code slot 3 anywhere) except the Videx firmware itself assumes slot 3, I think.